TruthRL: Incentivizing Truthful LLMs via Reinforcement Learning: Methodology

 and (2) Ternary reward:

-As introduced above, in GRPO training, the advantage of a response is computed by comparing its reward against the mean reward within a sampled group.
-For example, consider a group consisting of two responses $y_1$ and $y_2$ where $y_1$ expresses \textit{abstention} and $y_2$ contains \textit{hallucination}. \begin{itemize} \item Under the \emph{binary} reward scheme, both responses receive a $-1$ reward (\ie, $r_{\text{binary}}(x, y_1) = r_{\text{binary}}(x, y_2) = -1$), yielding a zero relative advantage (\ie, $\hat{A}_{\text{binary}}(x, y_1) = \hat{A}_{\text{binary}}(x, y_2)$)---thus the policy update conflates hallucination with abstention. \item Under the \emph{ternary} reward scheme, $y_1$ receives a $0$ reward while $y_2$ receives a $-1$ reward (\ie, $r_{\text{ternary}}(x, y_1) = 0, \,\, r_{\text{ternary}}(x, y_2) = -1$), resulting in a larger advantage for abstention than for hallucination (\ie, $\hat{A}_{\text{ternary}}(x, y_1) > \hat{A}_{\text{ternary}}(x, y_2)$).
+As introduced above, GRPO computes the advantage of a response by comparing its reward against the mean reward within a sampled group.
+For example, consider a group consisting of two responses $y_1$ and $y_2$ where $y_1$ expresses \textit{abstention} and $y_2$ contains \textit{hallucination}. \begin{itemize} \item Under the \emph{binary} reward scheme, both responses receive a negative reward (\ie, $r_{\text{binary}}(x, y_1) = r_{\text{binary}}(x, y_2) = -1$), yielding a zero relative advantage (\ie, $\hat{A}_{\text{binary}}(x, y_1) = \hat{A}_{\text{binary}}(x, y_2)$)---thus the policy update conflates hallucination with abstention. \item Under the \emph{ternary} reward scheme, $y_1$ receives a neutral reward while $y_2$ receives a negative reward (\ie, $r_{\text{ternary}}(x, y_1) = 0, \,\, r_{\text{ternary}}(x, y_2) = -1$), resulting in a larger advantage for abstention than for hallucination (\ie, $\hat{A}_{\text{ternary}}(x, y_1) > \hat{A}_{\text{ternary}}(x, y_2)$).
 This encourages the models to abstain rather than hallucinate when they lack the knowledge to make accurate predictions. \end{itemize} This exemplifies how the ternary reward inherently better distinguishes abstention from hallucination with the relative advantage estimation of GRPO.
+Empirically, we also observe clear behavioral divergences between models trained with binary and ternary rewards.
+As shown in~\Cref{fig:abstention_cnt}, the binary scheme quickly suppresses abstention behavior to nearly zero, whereas the ternary scheme maintains a meaningful level of abstention.
+To further understand this effect, we categorize sampling groups into two types: (1) Pro-abstention groups where the model is encouraged to abstain (\ie, groups containing only incorrect and abstention responses).
+In this group, the abstention ratio consistently increases across training under the ternary reward (\Cref{fig:pro_abstention_rate}).
+(2) Anti-abstention groups where abstention is penalized (\ie, groups including abstention and at least one correct response).
+In this group, ternary reward drives the abstention ratio to decrease over training (\Cref{fig:anti_abstention_rate}), as consistent with the intended behavior.
+This shows that ternary rewards under GRPO adaptively generate positive or negative credits for abstention, ultimately resulting in different abstention dynamics that cannot be reproduced by binary rewards.